 Anchorage Aurora Quest

 Embark on a nocturnal adventure to witness auroras rippling over snowy peaks and dancing across dark waters.
-Anchorage Aurora Quest significantly increases your chance of northern lights viewing success by allowing you to reserve as many nights as you like [space available] and pay only when when conditions are optimal for the tour to run.
+This northern lights photo tour will significantly increases your chance of aurora viewing success by allowing you to reserve as many nights as you like (space available) and paying only when when conditions are optimal for the tour to run.
 This tour is for everyone who has seeing auroras on their bucket list, from serious photographers to sightseers.
 Photographic coaching and aurora portraits are provided by your professional photographer guide.
 Be sure to read important booking information below prior to making a reservation.